Yunzez/CovSBOM/README.md

 ## Prerequisites

 Before you begin using CovSBOM, ensure that your environment is set up with the necessary Java libraries.
-The tool assumes that all dependencies and plugins are properly installed.
-If you have not yet set up the environment, follow the steps below to install the required components:
+The tool ##assumes that all dependencies and plugins are properly installed##.
+If you have not yet set up the environment, follow the steps below to ##install the required components##:

 ```bash
 mvn install -DskipTests